-In Vitro Fertilization (IVF) is a well-established, safe, and effective treatment option for infertility with over 140,000 IVF cycles reported each year in the US.
-With a 64.4% delivery rate in women under 35, RMANJ’s IVF success rates are among the highest in the US.
+In Vitro Fertilization (IVF) is a well-established and effective treatment option for infertility with over 160,000 IVF cycles reported in the US in 2012.
+With a 65% delivery rate in women under 35*, RMANJ’s IVF success rates are among the highest in the US.

 There are several factors that may lead your RMANJ physician to recommend treatment with IVF including: